 During the school year, various programs for parents and students will be offered.
-Dates and times for these programs will be posted in the PTSA newsletter, on the Student Services website and via Facebook, Twitter and Remind; on the Enloe website; and in school announcements.
+Dates and times for these programs will be posted on the Student Services website, Student Services social media sites (Facebook, Instagram, and/or Twitter), school announcements, emailed to students, shared on the Enloe HS website, and with PTSA.